findkit/findkit/packages/docs/docs/toml/index.md

 Find site pages by walking the links.

-Is disabled by default but is automatically enabled if no sitemaps are found.
+Disabled by default but automatically enabled if no sitemaps are found.
-Can when set to `false` to explicitly disable.
+Fallback behaviour can be disabled by setting to `false`.

 ### `start_paths: string[]` {#start_paths}